vohuynhquangnguyen/vohuynhquangnguyen.github.io/_posts/2023-07-01-english-workshop.md

   * ``Cambridge IELTS Practice Tests``, published by Cambridge $\rightarrow$ these are the must-have practice tests to prepare for IELTS.
 The tests are hosted in [study4.com](study4.com) (the webpage is in Vietnamese).

 # Lessons
-The list of lessions are as follows:
+The list of lessons are as follows:

 ## Speaking
 ### General English Speaking Skills